PAKET

 B. The Old Faithful geyser in Yellowstone National Park.

-C. Regions of geologically recent volcanic activity.
+C. Regions of geologically recent volcanic

 D. The nature of geysers.